 - Detailed metrics like Response time, number of requests etc. (Who doesn’t love detailed metrics??)

-- Auto scaling and lots more!
+- Auto-scaling and more!

 This is the section which should most interest all of you readers.
 After moving the sites over to Azure, we immediately noticed a huge drop in…